7 Cool Things About Jarome Iginla: Calgary Flames Hall of Famer

 Former Calgary Flames forward Jarome Iginla was both a great hockey player and a class act.
-Now, he’s on his way to the Hockey Hall of Fame.
+I might be jumping the gun a bit, but I have no doubt that by the end of today he will be named as one of the 2020 inductees into the Hockey Hall of Fame.

 Related: Calgary Flames Prospects News – Wolf, Pelletier, Nodler & Moro